asuhub/get-to-know-xo/README.md

 ### Code Challenge Client Directions
 To mimick the code challenge guidlines in order please follow these instructions in order:

-1. To make a GET request to /people: click on the "view all" tab
+1. To make a GET request to /people: click on the _view all_ tab.

-1. To make a POST request to /people: click on the "add new" tab and enter in a name, and a favorite city for that person.
+1. To make a POST request to /people: click on the _add new_ tab and enter in a name, and a favorite city for that person.
 To follow the example given in the guidelines, the name should be Sean and the favorite city should be New York.

-1. To make a GET request to retrieve the object created in the previous request click on "view all" tab to see what the generated ID for the user is.
-Then, click on 'view by id' and enter in that id.
+1. To make a GET request to retrieve the object created in the previous request click on _view all_ tab to see what the generated ID for the user is.
+Then, click on _view by id_ and enter in that id in the field available.

-1. To make a PUT request to /people and modify the attribute city to be “Brooklyn”: from either the 'view all' tab or 'view-by-id' tab, click on the pencil icon to the right of the user you want to upate.
+1. To make a PUT request to /people and modify the attribute city to be “Brooklyn”: from either the _view all_ tab or 'view-by-id' tab, click on the pencil icon to the right of the user you want to upate.
 A modal will pop up where you can edit the favorite city of that user (and name, if you so choose).

 1. To make a GET request to /people/1: Depending on the current database of the deployed app, a user with an ID of 1 may not exist.
-However, query the database for a user with a specific idea and hit the /people/:userId route simply go to the "view by id" tab and search for an id of an existing person.
+However, query the database for a user with a specific idea and hit the /people/:userId route simply go to the _view by id_ tab and search for an id of an existing person.

 1. To make a DELETE request to /people/1: Depending on the current database of the deployed app, a user with an ID of 1 may not exist.
-However, to delete a specific user by id and hit the DELETE /people/:userId route, simply go to the "view all" tab and click on the trash icon next to a user you want to delete.
+However, to delete a specific user by id and hit the DELETE /people/:userId route, simply go to the _view all_ tab and click on the trash icon next to a user you want to delete.

-1. To make a GET request to /people: click on the "view-all" tab.
+1. To make a GET request to /people: click on the _view-all_ tab.

 ### Prerequisites